lanthaler/JsonLD/README.md

 // get the default graph
 $graph = $doc->getGraph();

-// get all nodes in the document
+// get all nodes in the graph
 $nodes = $graph->getNodes();

 // retrieve a node by ID